Critical Approaches in Science, Technology, and Medicine (CAST-M) Masters Program

 In addition to full stipend, tuition, and benefits, the program also offers personalized advising from dedicated faculty, small class sizes, strong links to other Hopkins departments such as Anthropology and History, as well as a close-knit, collegial program culture.

 For more information and to speak to one of our faculty, attend one of our virtual open houses!
-Our next session will be held on February 23, 2024 at 9am EST. You can join the session via zoom here.
+Check back to find out when open houses for the 2026 application cycle will begin.
 For future open house dates, please click on our admissions tab.

 Courses